Alitalia says can avoid job cuts as part of restructuring

-MILAN, Jan 22 Italian airline Alitalia vowed on Wednesday to avoid permanent job cuts as part of a restructuring presented to labour unions last month, designed to whip the company into financial shape and improve its appeal to possible partners.
+MILAN Italian airline Alitalia CAITLA.UL vowed on Wednesday to avoid permanent job cuts as part of a restructuring presented to labour unions last month, designed to whip the company into financial shape and improve its appeal to possible partners.

-Alitalia raised 300 million euros ($407 million) in an emergency share issue last month and got 200 million in bank financing, which analysts said would keep it flying for the next six months, but it may again run out of cash if it fails to attract a cash-rich partner soon.
+Alitalia raised 300 million euros (245 million pounds) in an emergency share issue last month and got 200 million in bank financing, which analysts said would keep it flying for the next six months, but it may again run out of cash if it fails to attract a cash-rich partner soon.

 The carrier, which employs 14,000 people, said it would use state-sponsored social security schemes under which workers are temporarily sent home while a company awaits an improvement in market conditions.
 Staff could also be put on "solidarity contracts", under which they are paid less and work less.